jefferyphein/ternary-birch/README.md

 ### Building for use within Sage

 To use in Sage, you will need to install this package to your local Sage distribution.
-Within the ``src'' directory, run the following command:
+Within the ``src`` directory, run the following command:

     sage setup.py install --user

 Once this finishes, from within Sage:

-    sage: import ternary_birch
+    sage: from ternary_birch import BirchGenus

 ### Constructing a genus: